Department of Labor Logo United States Department of Labor

 Civil engineers typically do the following:

-• Analyze long range plans, survey reports, maps, and other data to plan and design projects
+• Analyze plans, survey reports, maps, and other data related to project design

-• Prepare cost estimates for materials, equipment, or labor to determine a project’s economic feasibility
+• Prepare cost estimates for equipment, materials, and labor to determine a project’s economic feasibility

-Construction engineers manage construction projects, ensuring that they are scheduled and built in accordance with plans and specifications.
-These engineers typically are responsible for the design and safety of temporary structures used during construction.
-They may also oversee budgetary, time-management, and communications aspects of a project.
+Construction engineers manage construction projects, ensuring that they are scheduled and built according to plans and specifications.
+They typically are responsible for the design and safety of any temporary structures used during construction.
+They also may oversee a project’s budget and communications.

-Structural engineers design and assess major projects, such as buildings, bridges, or dams, to ensure their strength and durability.
+Structural engineers design and assess major projects, such as buildings, bridges, and dams, to ensure their strength and durability.

-Transportation engineers plan, design, operate, and maintain everyday systems, such as streets and highways, but they also plan larger projects, such as airports, ship ports, mass transit systems, and harbors.
+Transportation engineers plan, design, and maintain streets and highways, airports, mass transit systems, harbors, and related systems.

 Work Environment About this section